Climate Change and Power Utilities

 The clarity of the science and indeed our international commitments call for rapid efforts to mitigate and adapt to climate change.
 In order to do this, many utilities will need to go through what essentially amounts to a change-management exercise.
 This change will need to happen while keeping on top of rapid policy and market developments like carbon pricing policy, electric-vehicle standards and market uptake rates, changes to environmental assessments and government pre-conditions for funding, evolving codes and standards to incorporate climate information, just to name a few.

 Change management is difficult at the best of times.
 When there is impetus for change and evolution we see natural groups emerge: the leaders (those who take risks and get out in front), the fast followers (those who see the leaders and move quickly to keep up), the slower followers and the laggards.
 With climate change, the leaders have already made strides and the fast followers are now catching up.
-The slower followers and even the laggards will soon be forced to understand, manage and disclosure climate risk and opportunities to continue to have access to financing and investment while satisfying regulators.
+The slower followers and even the laggards will soon be forced to understand, manage and disclose climate risk and opportunities to continue to have access to financing and investment while satisfying regulators.

 The rate and scale of change that is necessary to support this transition present unique challenges for all business – on one hand, the challenges are longer-term, but on the other hand the speed at which expectations are changing is quick.
 These rapid developments are even more difficult to process in industries like energy utilities that have longer-term horizons and significant institutional bureaucracy and regulatory oversight.